The resilience of tree Roots After Cutting

 Are tree roots able to continue to expand after cutting them down?

-Do tree roots continue to grow after the tree has been cut down?
+Will tree roots continue to grow even after cutting down?

 Conclusion: